 - Use heat mapping software

 At the time, that bright, bold banner seemed like a good way to draw attention to your free offer, but what you didn’t realize is that your visitors are mistaking it for your CTA button.
-Heat mapping software helps you learn things like where your visitors are clicking on a page, how far they’re, and what they’re looking at.
+Heat mapping software helps you learn things like where your visitors are clicking on a page, how far they’re scrolling, and what they’re looking at.
 Use it to tone down your failed banner and draw more attention to elements central to conversions, like your form and CTA button.